rss logo

 switch01(config)# interface port-channel 2

-⚠️ Be aware that creating the NIC Teaming interface will remove the configuration of the current networks cards.
-So don't do this operation from a remote access, otherwise you will lose access to the server. ⚠️
+⚠️ Please note that creating the NIC Teaming interface will delete the current networks card configuration.
+Do not perform this operation from remote access, otherwise you may lose access to the server. ⚠️

-• From Server Manager, click on NIC Teaming link :
+• In the Server Manager, click on the NIC Teaming link:

-• From NIC Teaming window, create a NewTeam :
+• In the NIC Teaming window, create a NewTeam:

-• Give a name, set LACP Teaming mode and Address Hash as Load balancing mode :
+• Give the new interface a name, and define the teaming mode to LACP and Address Hash as the load balancing mode:

-• You can do the same with one PowerShell command line :
+• We can do the same thing with a PowerShell command line, which saves us a lot of time!:

 PS C:\ > New-NetLBFOTeam -LoadBalancingAlgorithm IPAddresses -TeamingMode Lacp -Name NewTeam -TeamMembers Ethernet0,Ethernet1 -Confirm:$false